 A tentative international and national short-term consultancy inputs are listed in Table 1.
+For the extension phase, a tentative list of short-term consultancies is presented in Table 2.
 Part of the consultancy months remain unspecified for the time being, and will be defined during the course of the project.
 The current split between the international and national consultancy months should be seen as an indication, and depending on the needs and availability of qualified consultants, the ration could be altered.
 Good practice is to match the national and international consultancies.